telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 ### Timing Events Explained

-The timeline section in the **TImeline** widget can contain the following events:
+The timeline section in the **Timeline** widget can contain the following events:

 - **Client Begin Request**&mdash;A timestamp that indicates when the client app made the request.
+This is a Fiddler-specific timestamp.

 - **Got Request Headers**&mdash;A timestamp that indicates when Fiddler received the request headers as sent from the client app.

 - **Client Done Request**&mdash;A timestamp that indicates when the client finished the request.
+This is a Fiddler-specific timestamp.

 - **Fiddler Begin Request**&mdash;A timestamp that indicates when Fiddler made the request.